pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     application.add_trick(dog_id, 'roll over')
     application.add_trick(dog_id, 'fetch ball')

-We can view the state of the aggregates by calling application query methods.
+We can view the state of the aggregates by calling application's query methods.

 .. code-block:: python